accrouch/wineTime/SAPiO_wine_time.md

 I love wine.
 I first fell in love with Grüner Veltliner.
 It screams summer.
 It makes you want to swim in the Danube, even in the winter.
 That doesn't mean that you should.

 We're interested in what makes a good wine.
 Let's find out.
 On its face (or bottle's label?) this is a classification problem.
 Since we're interested in the *what* of wine quality, I'll avoid less interpretable models that might do quite well at predicting wine quality--like support vector machines or neural nets.
-I can see logistic regression/linear discriminant analysis, k-nearest neighbors, or some flavor of decision tree being useful.

 Here's an outline to my approach in getting us from grape to glass--